mmercurio/git-filter-repo-demo/README.md

  * [new branch]      rm_git_token -> rm_git_token
 ```

-The results can be examined at [git-filter-repo-demo-filtered](https://github.com/mmercurio/git-filter-repo-demo-filtered).
+The results can all be examined at [git-filter-repo-demo-filtered](https://github.com/mmercurio/git-filter-repo-demo-filtered).